browserengineering/book/book/embeds.md

 Communicating between frames
 ============================

-We've now managed to run multiple `Frame`s worth of JavaScript in a single `JSContext`, and isolated them somewhat so that they don't mess with each others' state.
-But the whole point of this exercise is to allow *some* interaction between frames.
+We've now managed to run multiple `Frame`s' worth of JavaScript in a single `JSContext`, and isolated them somewhat so that they don't mess with each others' state.
+But the whole point of this exercise is to allow *some* interaction between same-origin frames.
 Let's do that now.

 The simplest way two frames can interact is that they can get access to each other's state via the `parent` attribute on the `Window`